CEPH-unibe/CEPH_R_project_template/README.md

-# The GECO R project template
+# The CEPH R project template

-This is a github template for a GECO R project repository.
+This is a github template for a CEPH R project repository.
 This template can be loaded when creating a new project in github.
 As such you pre-populate a project with a standard set of directories.
-This ensures a project-oriented and consistent workflow across all lab members, and removes some of the mental overhead in making decisions on a project structure.
+This ensures a project-oriented and consistent workflow across all group members, and removes some of the mental overhead in making decisions on a project structure.

-It must be noted that some of the functionality as provided by this setup is included in the [`usethis`](https://usethis.r-lib.org/) R package, the aim is slightly different.
-For one, `usethis` is aimed at populating a package structure.
-Second, there is not preset full template, hence many individual decisions still need to be made and code executed.
-This is bypassed by this setup.
+This template was created based on the [template](https://github.com/geco-bern/R_proj_template) by the [geco-bern](https://github.com/geco-bern) group.

 ## Use